josteink/git-remaster/README.md

 * Automatically detect repos with standard-deviations
 * Automatically fix repos with standard-deviations
 * Ensures you can always work with git master locally!
+* Ability to run as a global `post-checkout` hook, run when cloning new repos, meaning all repos you work with will be `master`-based, automatically.

 # Installation